mahlberg-lab/corpora/README.md

 Make sure that the entries don't inclue extraneous information.
 For example, when using the Zotero Chrome Add On to export a citation from gutenberg.org, Zotero tends to save licesing information.
 This should be deleted from the Zotero entry.
-Some

 If you are adding a new corpus, you will also have to create a `@book` entry for the corpus.
 The important fields in the bib entries are: